Nutrient Management for Turf

 Chapter 262 requires that regulations promulgated under its directive relative to plant nutrients are consistent with UMass Extension’s published information, educational materials and other public outreach programs relative to nutrient management and fertilizer.
 The role of UMass Extension relative to 330 CMR 31.00 is to be the source of technical expertise regarding acceptable practices for nutrient management in agricultural production as well as in turf management systems.

-- Massachusetts state-wide plant nutrient regulations (330 CMR 31.00) have been promulgated by MDAR and have been approved.
-They establish standards for application of plant nutrients to agricultural land and non-agricultural turf and lawns.
+- Massachusetts state-wide plant nutrient regulations (330 CMR 31.00): They establish standards for application of plant nutrients to agricultural land and non-agricultural turf and lawns.
 The regulations for non-agricultural turf and lawns became effective on June 5, 2015.
 The regulations for agricultural land became effective on December 5, 2015.

 The Massachusetts Department of Agricultural Resources is the regulatory authority for 330 CMR 31.00.
 For more information contact MDAR at (617) 626-1700.